thruthesky/fireflutter/docs/rchat.md

 ## Structure

+The TODO above is not implemented yet.
+The current structure may be changed.

 The chat-rooms is used for the rooms for individual users.
 The structure is like this: `/chat-rooms/${uid}/${chatRoomId}`.

 For the messages in a chat room: `/chat-room-details/${chatRoomId}/messeges/`.